 Throughout the last decade, our team of experts has bought and traveled with over 40 of the best duffel bags.
-In our 2020 update, we look at 12 of the most promising models that are available today.
+In this update, we look at 16 of the most promising models that are available today.
 We hauled these bags across the globe for weeks at a time to evaluate their durability, weather resistance, and ease of packing and transporting.
-With so many similar-looking options to choose from, we'll help point out the small nuances that make each product unique.
-The right duffel bag should give you years and years of worry-free service, and we'll help you find the right model for you.Related: Best Carry On Luggage of 2020
+We've covered it all, whether you're looking for a bag for your next adventure or just a durable duffel for everyday travel.
+The right duffel bag should give you years of worry-free service, and we'll help you find the right model for you.Related: Best Carry On Luggage of 2021

 |Price||$179.95 at Backcountry|